jjloomis/adobe-premiere-basic-video-editing/adding-wav-files-from-a-zoom.md

-# Adding WAV files from a Zoom
+# Adding WAV files from a Zoom to your project folder